taylorlarkins/startup/README.md

 * How to implement user authorization with a database
 * How to use cookies for authorization
 * How to create secure endpoints that require prior authorization to access
+* How to use websockets for peer to peer communication